cy33hc/ps4-ezremote-client/README.md

    then in the password field enter file:///data/ezremote-client
    ```

- - The url format for SMB is
+ - The url format for SMB(Windows Share) is
    ```
    smb://hostname[:port]/sharename